 Art Public 2012 recalls Barthes’s distinction between ‘speech’ (parole) and ‘language’ (langue).
 Taking on the notion of speech as an essentially ‘individual act of selection and actualization,’and as a ‘combinative activity that corresponds to an individual act and not to a pure creation,’’ the selection of works reflect altered content within language: the less malleable counterpart from which it emerges but with which it co-exists in reciprocal comprehensiveness.
 In other words, the works of art take cues and apply or imply meanings that derive from a common tongue, but they reorder and reintroduce curious utterances and phrases that connect to references outside of, but inevitably intertwined with, a specific lineage of modern and contemporary art.
 In essence, the speech acts represented by these disparate and variable works spring from, enable, converse with, and challenge systems or discourses such as: modern art and architecture; urban myth, monument and archive; and the language of banners, flags and signage, among others.
 Many of these works are unexpected in scale and delivery but grounded in their connection to – and the dialectics of – language and speech, interdependent, where ‘real linguistic praxis is situated,’ according to Merleau-Ponty.
 Instead of the effort to ‘weave more texture and openness into more conventional approaches to what is perceived as public art,’ as I wrote about Art Public 2011, Art Public 2012 understands and underscores langue and takes on parole through images, manipulations, forms and phrases.

 or please click on the tabs to the right of page.

-tc: temporary contemporary is made possible through the support of ArtPlace, National Endowment for the Arts, Knight Foundation and Funding Arts Network, Inc.
+tc: temporary contemporary is made possible through the support of The City of Miami Beach, ArtPlace, National Endowment for the Arts, Knight Foundation and Funding Arts Network, Inc.

 Please click here to read about ArtPlace grant.